ags799/ags799.github.io/_posts/2021-01-20-npm-shrinkwrap.md

 In theory, that should create a deterministic build.
 In practice, however, semantic versioning is more of a suggestion than a rule, and it creates non-deterministic builds.
 So we have `npm-shrinkwrap.json` as a way of being more specific.

+# How does it relate to `package-lock.json`?
+They do the same thing except that `npm-shrinkwrap.json` is uploaded on a publish to npm.
+So if you're using an npm repository, and you want clients to use exact version dependencies, you'll want to provide shrinkwrap.